-Property leasing revenue was generally strong and orders for construction projects increased.
-However, occupancy rates at the company's serviced elderly housing facilities remained sluggish.
-As of end-March 2022, the company reported stable occupancy rates at three of its five properties, while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 78.1% (with 64 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 69.8% (with 81 out of 116 units occupied).
+Segment sales rose 7.4% YoY, as property leasing revenue was generally strong and orders for construction projects increased.
+On the profit front, the operating loss widened due to increased advertising expenses accompanying aggressive sales promotion activities for the Wisteria serviced residences for the elderly and support services for physicians opening their own practices.
+As of end-June 2022, the company reported stable occupancy rates at three of its five properties (the overall occupancy rate at the five serviced residences for the elderly stood at 81.8%), while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 76.8% (with 63 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 69.0% (with 80 out of 116 units occupied).

-- Segment sales: JPY2.3bn (-6.1% YoY) - Segment profit: JPY1mn (versus a loss of JPY21mn in the previous year)
+- Segment sales: [PY573mn (-2.2% YoY) - Segment loss: JPY11mn (versus a loss of JPY1mn in Q1 FY03/22)